Inner Child Drawings

 Inspired by Michele Cassou, author of Kid's Play - adapted to inner child art.

-2. Never ask your inner child/children to paint or draw realistically.
+2. Never ask your inner child to paint or draw realistically.

-3. Never tell your your inner child/children what to draw or paint or give them something to copy.
+3. Never tell your inner child what to draw or paint or give them something to copy.

-4. Never correct your inner children's drawings or ask them to fix them.
+4. Never correct your inner child's drawings or ask her to fix them.

-5. Never criticize or praise your inner child/children's drawings.
-Simply observe them with acceptance.
+5. Never criticize or praise your inner child's drawings.
+Observe them with acceptance.

-6. Never ask your inner child/children what their drawings represent, or why they painted drew them.
-Create a safe environment for the unfettered and non-intrusive expression of feelings through imagery.
+6. Never ask your inner child what her drawings represent or why she drew them.
+Instead, create a safe environment for the unfettered and nonintrusive expression of feelings through imagery.

-7. Show care, respect and interest for everything your inner child/children create.
+7. Show care, respect and interest in everything your inner child creates.

-8. Observe your inner child/children's process with understanding.
-They must feel seen.
+8. Observe your inner child's process with understanding.
+She must feel seen.

-9. Never compare inner child/children's work.
+9. Never compare your inner child's work.
 Never encourage competition.

-10. When inner child/children ask for help to draw or paint, don't show them "how to".
+10. When your inner child asks for help to draw or paint, don't show them "how to."
 Help them realize they can create anything they want.

-11. Appreciate inner child/children for who they are and how they feel, not what they do.
+11. Appreciate your inner child for who she is and how she feels, not what she does.

 Most of us had our spontaneous creativity trained out of us at an early age when we felt pressured to please others by striving for a "talented" end-product in school.

-This documentary film by intuitive painting teacher, Michele Cassou, is well worth taking the time to watch if you are having trouble accessing your spontaneous creativity.
+This documentary film by intuitive painting teacher Michele Cassou is well worth watching if you are having trouble accessing your spontaneous creativity.

 Dear Shelley,